FluidTYPO3/documentation/README.md

 We do like to compare our extensions as a whole to the long time king of templating in TYPO3, TemplaVoila.
 However, there are some diferences - and assuming you know how TemplaVoila works, the major differences from that to this family of extensions are:

-* We don't store any form of templates in the database.
+* We don't store any form of templates in the database - they are instead contained in extensions called Provider Extensions.
 * We don't use template mapping.
 When you change a template, it's changed - no need for remapping, storing header code and so on.
 * We use TypoScript solely for configuration options, not for creating menus and such - we have ViewHelpers for that.
 * We detect your collection of templates in a filesystem path and simply read all (enabled) files therein as one group.